dotcomboom/AutoSite-Legacy/README.md

 Conditional text is not limited to just file paths!
 Nearly any attribute can be used with conditional text.

-However, Conditional text still has some issues.
+However, conditional text still has some issues.
 You can only have one instance of conditional text per line, it is not nestable, and not multiline either.